-Ursula Martinez is a London based writer, performer and cult cabaret diva.
+Ursula Martinez is a London based theatre maker.

-In the mid 90’s, she began performing solo on the London club/cabaret circuit and very quickly made a name for herself.
+In the mid 90’s she began performing solo on the London club/cabaret scene, and very quickly made a name for herself.

-Martinez and Whitelaw produced two more theatre pieces, Show Off and OAP.Together with A Family Outing, they formed a trilogy entitled ‘Me, Me, Me!’, which was presented at The Barbican in October 2006 as part of B.I.T.E.
+Martinez and Whitelaw produced two more autobiographical shows, which together with A Family Outing, formed a trilogy entitled ‘Me, Me, Me!’, which was presented at Barbican B.I.T.E 2006.

-She is an original cast member of the contemporary circus/cabaret phenomena La Clique / La Soirée.
-She is also an associate artist with iconoclastic performance provocateurs Duckie, with whom she created the smash-hit Olivier Award winning show C’est Duckie!
+Martinez is an original cast member of the Olivier Award-winning circus phenomena La Clique / La Soirée.
+She is also an associate artist with progressive performance purveyors Duckie, with whom she created the smash-hit Olivier Award winning show C’est Duckie!

 Martinez also works as a freelance theatre director.
 She has directed 10 shows nationally and internationally, including 3 smash-hit shows from performance provocateur Lucy McCormick (UK) and 2 from Australia’s award-winning Leah Shelton.